binghuan/MyHackerNews/README.md

 ================================================

 This is a simple hacker news iOS application for listing new stories.
+The app is built with SwiftUI.
-The data source for the project is from "https://github.com/HackerNews/API"
+Data source for the project is from "https://github.com/HackerNews/API"

 ## Features:
 - Users can read news from the HackerNews application.